Our services

 For more information and to apply for the workshops please contact us.

-They will meet you, listen to you, and help you feel part of the community again.
+Our trained volunteers will meet with you, listen to you, and provide regular companionship.
+We aim to help you feel less isolated, more connected, and part of the community again.

 Care Act 2014 Advocacy